 Meanwhile, Senator Aitzaz Ahsan maintained that the government’s role in the situation prevailing in the capital was nowhere to be seen.
 “The PM and ministers are present in Jati Umra.
 More protests will be held in Islamabad and the city will become a hostage,” he said.

+Published in Daily Times, November 18th 2017.

 https://dailytimes.com.pk/142304/upper-house-unanimously-passes-bill-boost-khatm-e-nabuwwat-clauses/